s204475/s204475.github.io/index.markdown

 Drugs and naroctics in San Francisco
 </div>
 <div class="introduction" markdown="1" style="max-width: 1000px; margin: 0 auto; text-align: justify; text-justify: inter-word;">
-Like many states, San Fransisco has had its issues with handling crime related to drugs and narcotics.
+  Like many states, San Fransisco has had its issues with handling crime related to drugs and narcotics. <br>
   The following is a deep dive into how crime reports have evolved over the years between 2003 to 2025.
 </div>

 ---